Jessi-777/Jessi-777/README.md

 - I take verbal abuse very seriuosly.
 I will not tolerate verbal and mental abuse from anyone who loses their patience, because they had a bad day, or       chant on a daily how horrible their life is.

 - We must be accountable for our own happiness and have respectful boundaries with each other.
+Let's grow together and water ourselves as we grow. 🌱

 - One experience is all it takes to grow through a senerio like that, to learn how important it is to be in a positive environment `Know Your Worth`.